Client Pay Portal

 “Having good design and good design processes should reduce the need for iteration,” explains Dahlenburg.

-She says this will increase efficiency and project turnaround.
+She says the up-front investment of time and attention to the potential design will increase efficiency and project turnaround.

 “If you do your homework, you'll cut out a lot of waste and expedite a successful implementation, and that’s a win for the project as a whole,” says Dahlenburg.